 How ForrestBrown can help BioTech companies

-ForrestBrown helps innovative companies, like those in the BioTech sector, optimise their R&D tax credit claims.
+ForrestBrown helps innovative companies, like those in the BioTech sector, claim R&D tax relief.
 This ensures they get the maximum benefit they are due whilst complying with HMRC rules.

 Our tax-led approach is delivered by a large team of chartered tax advisers, complemented by ex-HMRC tax inspectors and technical specialists to assure quality.

 BioTech in the UK

 There is a thriving BioTech sector in the UK.
 In 2020 it was reported that the UK BioTech sector secured a record £2.8 billion in equity finance, the highest investment the sector has received in history

 The golden triangle of London, Oxford and Cambridge account for a large part of the UK BioTech scene.
 Scotland is a hotbed of life sciences R&D too.
 Many companies in the life sciences sector are supported by specialist venture capital firms like, for example, Abingworth.

 It’s clear that there is a lot to achieve in BioTech, so let’s explore some of the amazing companies in this sector and how they are using AI in biotech to improve medical outcomes around the world.

 Using machine learning to identify target proteins

 A key stage of drug pipeline development is identifying proteins that are integral to how diseases strike.
 Such proteins are called targets.
 They may, for example, help tumours grow or cause inflammation.
 The objective of drug research is to design molecules that interact with target proteins in the desired way to treat the disease.
 These molecules are referred to as ligands (to the target).

 Using current technology, it takes an extremely long time to identify suitable ligands.
 Conventional software packages that assist researchers produce a high proportion of false-positive results.
 This inaccuracy causes extensive delays.

 US-based Atomwise has developed an AI algorithm that uses a deep convolutional neural network for structure-based rational drug design.